Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Materials Methods

 Following integerisation and expansion using the Truncate, Replicate and Sample (TRS) approach \citep{lovelaceTruncateReplicateSample2013} we identified an absence of questions about bicycle access from the `ethnic boost' component of the UK HLS dataset.
 To solve this, we modelled access to a bicycle using a logistic regression model conditioned on sex, age group, ethnic group, employment status and car usage.
 Inferring access in this way yielded a synthetic population in which 46.5\% of people had access to a bicycle, similar to the National Travel Survey estimate of 42\% \citep{departmentfortransportNTS0608BicycleOwnership2020}.

 Commute distances reported in the UK HLS data were often rounded (e.g., 5, 10, 15, etc.) and thus are subject to misclassification.
 To generate more accurate measures of commute distance we used data from a `safeguarded' 2011 Census table \citep{officefornationalstatisticsLocationUsualResidence2014}.
-For Waltham Forest, we generated a mean straight line walking distance of 2.64 km; cycling distance of 7.72 km (with a bimodal distribution); car distance of 9.36 km; and public transit commute of 10.72 km.
+For Waltham Forest, we observed that the mean straight line walking distance for an individual was 2.64 km; cycling distance was 7.72 km (with a bimodal distribution); car distance was 9.36 km; and public transit distance was 10.72 km.
+These are the average distances that individuals in Waltham Forest commute on a daily basis.
 The empirical distributions informed the choice of either a log-normal or Gaussian Mixture Model to generate individual agent commute distances.
-Commute distances could not be less than zero, or greater than 10 km (walking), 40 km (cycling) or 80 km (public transit or private car).
-Values outside these bounds were ignored, with another value being drawn until the attribute fell within the expected range.
-Commutes were then classified as local (0 to 4\,943 m; mean=2\,588 m), city (4\,944 to 20\,059 m; mean=10\,536 m) or beyond (>20\,059 m; mean=31\,096 m), yielding the modal distribution reported in table~\ref{tbl:modal-commutes}.
+Commute distances could not be negative, or greater than 10 km (walking), 40 km (cycling), or 80 km (public transit or private car) as these are infeasible.
+Values outside these bounds were ignored, with another value being drawn.
+Commutes were then classified as local (0 to 4\,943 m; mean=2\,588 m), city (4\,944 to 20\,059 m; mean=10\,536 m), or beyond (>20\,059 m; mean=31\,096 m), yielding the modal distribution (Table~\ref{tbl:modal-commutes}).